Nuklai/nuklai-js-sdk/README.md

 # Nuklai SDK

-The Nuklai SDK provides a modular and comprehensive interface for interacting with both the HyperVM and NuklaiVM on the Nuklai blockchain.
+The Nuklai SDK provides a modular and comprehensive interface for interacting with the Nuklai blockchain.
 It is designed to facilitate developers with functions ranging from network configurations to transaction management and complex warp operations.

 ## Features